 Bible Studies for All

-Women’s Coffee and Conversation on Thursdays
+Women’s Coffee and Conversation

 Herta hosts the women on Thursday morning at 9:30 am for coffee, conversation, and prayer.
 Bring your Bibles and your friends and share your hearts.